France–Haiti relations: Post Independence

 In 1825, French King Charles X demanded Haiti reimburse and compensate France for the loss of money and trade from Haiti's independence.
 France threatened to invade Haiti and sent 12 war ships to the island nation.
 On 17 April 1825 an agreement was made between the two nations.
 France renounced all attempts to re-conquer Haiti and recognized Haiti as an independent nation after Haiti agreed to pay France 150 million gold francs in indemnity to the former colonists within five years.
-In November 1825 the first French consul presented his credentials to President Jean-Pierre Boyer.
+In November 1825, the first French consul presented his credentials to President Jean-Pierre Boyer.
 On 12 February 1838, a 'Treaty of Peace and Friendship' was signed between both nations.

 Since the establishment of diplomatic relations between, both nations have signed several agreements and treaties, such as an agreement on commerce (1958); treaty on trade (1959); agreement on air transportation between both nations (1965); agreement on cultural, scientific and technical cooperation (1972); convention on the protection of investments (1973); cooperation on tourism (2007) and an agreement on joint research and of professional training (2015).

 Since independence, France continued to play an important role in Haitian affairs.
 Several Haitian Presidents ousted from power sought refuge in France, such as Presidents Jean-Pierre Boyer, Lysius Salomon, Franck Lavaud and Jean-Claude Duvalier.
 In December 1993, France asked the United Nations to tighten sanctions on Haiti after the removal of President Jean-Bertrand Aristide from power by the military in September 1991.

 In February 2010, French President Nicolas Sarkozy paid a visit to Haiti, the first by a French President.
-During his visit, President Sarkozy promised Haiti €230 million Euros in aid after the island nation suffered its worst earthquake in its history.
-President Sarkozy also announced the cancellation of €56 million Euros debt owed by Haiti to France.
-In May 2015, French President François Hollande paid an official visit to Haiti and promised US$145 million in development projects within the island nation.
+During his visit, President Sarkozy promised Haiti €230 million EUR in aid after the island nation suffered its worst earthquake in its history.
+President Sarkozy also announced the cancellation of €56 million EUR debt owed by Haiti to France.
+In May 2015, French President François Hollande paid an official visit to Haiti and promised $145 million USD in development projects within the island nation.

 Trade

-In 2017, trade between both France and Haiti totaled €69 million Euros.
+In 2017, trade between both France and Haiti totaled €69 million EUR.
 France's main exports to Haiti include: manufactured products, clothing, mechanical equipment, dairy products, and medicines.
 Haiti's main exports to France include: fruits and vegetables, beverage plants (cocoa and coffee), distilled alcoholic beverages (rum), ready meals, and spice plants.